 Following the rear window divider (as per 1963), one entrepreneur developed his own fiberglass interpretation for his C6 Corvette body kit.
 The intention here was to create an item for sale and to enter the aftermarket community.
 Although this is highly dependent on an individual’s sense of style, the theme has had legs for many generations

-Smaller shops continue to dream of making it big with an innovative ideas.
+Smaller shops continue to dream of making it big with innovative ideas.
 But the early stages have to be well-thought-out if they are to survive.

 At the 2017 SEMA show, a company named Innovative Design introduced a kit that would change your C6 into a C7 look-alike.